 Acknowledging that you understand how or why they are feeling the way they do in any situation will help them to know you care for them all the time and will ensure they feel heard if they do happen to have a tantrum.

-REMEMBER: Knowing how to predict tantrums in 5 year olds is just as important as knowing how to deal with them.
-So encouraging your child to talk about their feelings and use words rather than using physical outbursts to express themselves is key to preventing tantrums.
+REMEMBER: Knowing how to predict tantrums in 5-year-olds is just as important as knowing how to deal with them.
+Encouraging your child to talk about their feelings and use words rather than using physical outbursts to express themselves is key to preventing tantrums.

 What Is The Difference Between A Tantrum And A Meltdown?